johnmtayag/Amazon-Recommender-System/README.md

 </p>

 ### Comparing Projected Reconstructions to Original Curves
 Power generation curves are approximated by projecting them onto the basis vectors.
-This comparison helps in selecting the optimal number of basis vectors for accurate modeling.
-By using different numbers of basis vectors, it is possible to evaluate how well the approximations match the original curves.
+This comparison shows how increasing the number of basis vector projections makes the resulting reconstruction more accurate.

 **Comparison of Original and Approximated Curves**:
 <p align="center">